 If you do not wish to attend the University for the semester, you can cancel your registration by using this function.
 Any classes in which you have enrolled will be dropped from your schedule, and you will not be eligible to attend for that semester or any future semester until you are readmitted.

 You will be eligible to receive a full refund of any registration fees paid, less a $10 processing fee, which is charged to all students except for new undergraduates.
 Please also note that, for new undergraduates, the $100 Statement of Intention to Register fee is nonrefundable.
-If you later change your mind and decide to attend for the semester, notify the Office of the Registrar, 120 Sproul Hall, or 510-643-0425.
+If you later change your mind and decide to attend for the semester, notify the Cal Student Central, 120 Sproul Hall, 510-664-9181 or use our web form to open a case.

 NOTE: You can cancel your registration until, but not including, the first day of instruction.
 As of the first day of instruction, you must request a withdrawal, and you may be liable for a portion of registration fees.
 See the cancellation and withdrawal page for more information.